Selected Biographies of Present and Past

 lecturer.
 Her interest in breastfeeding inspired her to found The

-status with the Economic and Social Council of the United Nations.
+Economic and Social Council of the United Nations.
+She

-sexual abuse on womenís experience of pregnancy, labor, childbirth
+childhood sexual abuse on women experience of pregnancy,

 success with breastfeeding.